Wavepool-Liu/Mersenne-Twister/README.md

-Some code about Mersenne Twsister algorithm
+Some code about Mersenne Twsister algorithm.